Philadelphia officer, sergeant struck trying to control crowd: Police

-PHILADELPHIA -- Police say an officer and a police sergeant were struck as they and other officers tried to control a large crowd in northeast Philadelphia over the weekend.
+PHILADELPHIA -- Police say an officer and a police sergeant were struck as they and other officers tried to control a large crowd in North Philadelphia over the weekend.

 Police said officers responding to a report of a person with a gun saw a crowd of 100 to 125 people at about 2 a.m.
 Sunday.
 A police spokeswoman says people were "trying to park on the sidewalk, driving erratically, and ... throwing objects at each other and the police."